stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 # Choosing a Code Editor or IDE

-My current text editor is [Visual Studio Code](https://code.visualstudio.com).
-You may prefer [Atom](https://atom.io/), which is a high-quality and customisable editor that has plugins for Go.
-Both of these editors are free.
+My current text editor is [Oni](https://www.onivim.io/), a desktop version of Vim.
+You may prefer [Visual Studio Code](https://code.visualstudio.com) or [Atom](https://atom.io/), which are high-quality and customisable editors that have plugins for Go.
+All of these editors are free.

 # Essential Tools